truthcoin/www.truthcoin.info/faq/index.md

 ### How do you address the problem of low liquidity?
 For PMs which are bounded, it is possible to design them such that traders can always update the market price, by trading with an automated market maker powered by a market scoring rule. http://hanson.gmu.edu/mktscore.pdf
 I threw together an Excel sheet in the docs folder [LogMSR_Demo.xlsx](https://github.com/psztorc/Truthcoin/raw/master/docs/LogMSR_Demo.xlsx) for additional clarification.
 Feedback is appreciated.

+### Won't the BTC/USD rate be so volatile that it overwhelms any change in the prediction's accuracy?
+Doesn't this project need stablecoins?

+This project creates a "stablecoin" for every Decision in it.
+The Decisions  define 'dimensions' of the Markets, and partition them into states.

+So it is possible to bet "in" any currency for which there is a Decision (USD, Gold, DJIA, etc.), see [Example 5](http://www.truthcoin.info/papers/2_PM_Types.pdf).

 ## Design